eleev/soft-skills/README.md

   - Our work takes most of the time.
 Do you want to be surrounded by a mess most of your life?
 - Personal knowledge and code base should be also well organized.
 You should be able to find what you need with ease
 - Make frameworks and libraries for yourself:
-  - By organizing programming solution as reusable packages into different categories, you will build up your own framework collection and be able to reuse it and later safe a lot of time
+  - By organizing programming solution as reusable packages into different categories, you will build up your own framework collection and be able to reuse it and later save a lot of time

 ## 🐵👶 Evolving
 - Always evolve: